Rhipsalis - Mistletoe cactus : planting and care for this trailing indoor cactus

 • Why is my Rhipsalis turning yellow or losing its stems?

-The issue is almost always related to overwatering or poorly drained compost.
+The issue is almost always related to overwatering or poorly drained soil.
 Despite its tropical appearance, the Rhipsalis is an epiphytic cactus: it doesn't like having its roots in water.
-If the compost retains too much moisture or if the plant is overwatered, its stems may turn yellow, soften and eventually drop.
+If the soil retains too much moisture or if the plant is overwatered, its stems may turn yellow, soften, and eventually fall off.
 Good drainage, moderate watering, and soft light are the keys to avoiding this problem.

 • Does the Rhipsalis flower?

-Yes, the Rhipsalis flowers, but its flowering is often subtle, usually in winter or early spring.
+Yes, the Rhipsalis does flower, but its flowering is often subtle, typically occurring in winter or early spring.
 The flowers are star-shaped and can be slightly fragrant depending on the species.
-A cool winter rest period, around 12°C, in a bright room can encourage more abundant flowering.
+A cool winter rest, around 12°C, in a bright room can encourage more abundant flowering.

 No, the Rhipsalis is not toxic, neither to humans nor to pets.
-It's a safe plant, ideal for households with children or curious animals.
-It can therefore be placed without worry in any room of the house.
+It is a safe plant, ideal for households with children or curious animals.
+Therefore, it can be placed without worry in any room of the house.

 Comments